Updated: a day ago

 Lastly, think about your location.
 If we are shooting in the forest, the last thing you want to do is wear all green.
 With that said, avoid blues that would blend in at the ocean and the same shade of brown in the desert.

 If you still can’t decide, check out Lulus.com.
+If you find something you like, let me know!
+I will send you a $20 coupon from them.
 Oh, and of course guys can never go wrong with wearing a suit, but if he won’t bite, a nice button up is great too.
 If you’re unsure of colors, a burgundy dress looks 500% fabulous on EVERY skin tone.

 Let me know if you have any other questions, or I’m also here to virtually shop with you if you need! :)